 Rosenborg Castle Copenhagen

 This castle in Copenhagen dates back to 1606 when Christian IV built it as a summer country house.
 The castle is located in beautiful parkland in central Copenhagen.
 The Rosenborg Castle Gardens surround this Copenhagen Castle.
 Kongens, as it is locally known, is 12.5 hectares in size.
 The castle was used as a Royal Residence until 1710.
 We really enjoyed this castle it was small and very manageable to see.

 The Royal Treasury underneath features the Crown Jewels from the Danish Royal Family and a wine cellar with bottles dating back over 300 years.
 The knight’s hall was amazing, it occupied the whole floor.
 The hall was used for royal banquets.
-I really enjoyed the Castle, it is one of my favourite in all of Europe.
+I really enjoyed the Castle, it is one of my favourites in all of Europe.
 The Copenhagen City tour drops off out the front.
-I believe there is reduced opening hours over the Copenhagen winter and it was closing at 3 pm when we were in town.

 Nyhavn or the new harbour area of the city is a major attraction for tourists.
 Chances are if you have seen a picture of the Copenhagen canals with the wooden boats then you are looking at Nyhavn.
 This picturesque district Stretches from Kongens Nytorv to the harbour front just south of the Royal Playhouse.

 The street, road canal not sure what to call it is lined by brightly coloured 17th and early 18th century townhouses.
 Tourists flock here for photo’s and to frequent the bars, cafes and restaurants.